w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 id: learn-guides-identity
 title: Identity How-to Guides
 sidebar_label: Identity
-description: Advanced How-to Guides about Identity.
+description: Advanced How-to Guides about Identity - Registrars and Sub-Identity.
-keywords: [registrar, identity]
+keywords: [registrar, identity, sub-identity]
 slug: ../learn-guides-identity
 ---

+This is an advanced guide that is relevant for entities that would like to become registrars or would like to set sub-identities to an existing account with an identity.
+The [learn identity](https://wiki.polkadot.network/docs/learn-identity) page provides information on how to set an identity and have it verified.

 ## Registrars